brianbirrell/robinhood-ai-trading-bot/README.md

 ```

 #### Robinhood MFA Setup
 If MFA is enabled, you'll need to provide an MFA code.
-There are two options:
+There are three options:

 ##### Option 1: Use `ROBINHOOD_MFA_SECRET` (Local MFA Code)
 If you prefer to set the MFA secret directly, follow these steps: